 As you prepare for the real estate license exam in Tennessee, you will have to assimilate a lot of new information and jargon that sometimes is too abstract to understand.
 But there is no pressure.
-You can study at home, at your own pace and work around your daily schedule to complete the course.
+You can study at home, at your own pace and work around your daily schedule to complete the course, gaining an improved understanding of real estate trends in Nashville as you go along.
 But distractions will slow you down.
 That’s why you should try to go to a class.
 The main benefit of studying in a classroom setting is the fact that you can ask questions and get answers on the spot.
 Some schools even offer classes in the evening or during the weekend.
 So, when you go to a physical classroom, you take the course seriously.

 Few careers can be started at the bat of an eyelid.
 And even fewer require such a small investment.
 One can become a real estate agent by studying less than a year and spending no more than $1,000.
 What is widely known as a real estate license, in Tennessee it is called an Affiliate Broker license.
 How long does it take to pass the exam?
 It really depends on each student, but it can be done in a few months.
 The test preparation is comprised of a 60-hour pre-license course to acquire the basics of real estate followed by the New Affiliate course spread over 30 hours.
 Now, compare this career with others that require years over years of college and thousands of dollars in student debt.